 • small group: intensive experience, clear structure, family atmosphere

-• suitable for advanced overlanding and off-road enthusiasts with a spirit of adventure
+• suitable for overlanding and off-road advanced with a spirit of adventure

 This overview shows you the main points.
-You can find the complete story of the Gladiator route in the daily program.
+The complete story of the Gladiator route can be found in the daily program.

 Day 1: Arriving in Morocco